pgrimaud/git-stars/README.md

 - `php bin/console messenger:consume users` : Consume messages on users queue

 # Contributors

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

-# Feedback

-You found a bug?
-You need a new feature?
-You can create an issue if needed or contact us on [Twitter](https://twitter.com/pgrimaud_).

-# License

-Licensed under the terms of the MIT License.
-## Contributors ✨

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):